Ultralight materials: High strength through hierarchy

-Category: Environment Hits: 0As light as possible and as strong as possible at the same time.
+Category: Environment Hits: 1As light as possible and as strong as possible at the same time.
 These are the requirements for modern lightweight materials, such as those used in aircraft construction and the automotive industry.
 A research team has now developed a new materials' design approach for future ultralight materials: Nanometer-sized metal struts that form nested networks on separate hierarchical levels provide amazing strength.

 Read more https://www.sciencedaily.com/releases/2021/03/210304145402.htm